Ralph Hann

 Ralph Hann (4 July 1911 – 17 July 1990) was an English professional footballer and trainer.
 As a player, he played as wing-half and after retirement, worked as a trainer at various clubs but the majority of his playing and training career were served at Derby County.

 Playing career

 Early career

 Hann was born in Whitburn, near Sunderland and began his junior career playing with Whitburn St Mary's, then members of the Sunderland J.O.C.
-League.
-Once he became older, he moved to Marsden Colliery as a left half.
+League and then he moved to Marsden Colliery as a left half.
 In 1929, he signed as an amateur with Sunderland and in December that year, signed professional with the club after showing promise with the reserve team.
 He was released by the club at the end of the season and shortly after was offered a trial with fellow North East club Newcastle United, who offered him a contract where he played with the reserve team for two seasons.